Statement: Do Not Militarize Our Mourning: Orlando and the Ongoing Tragedy Against LGBTSTGNC POC

 It will be imperative that we look towards each other for our political survival, for our collective well being and safety.
 We honor the names of those lost in Orlando, as a reminder of the conservative backlash in this country and reminder we must continue to fight, to love, to build power and transform violence and colonization that has always deemed our bodies expendable.

-Audre Lorde Project Members, Board, Staff
+In Solidarity, Audre Lorde Project Members, Board, Staff

 * Audre Lorde’s “Litany for Survival”